Experience the very best Sri Lanka has to offer on this luxury group tour combining the principal sights of the Cultural Triangle with a handful…

 Ranged around a huge artificial lake, Polonnaruwa, an hour’s drive away from Habarana, is the most impressive and compact of the island’s ancient sites.
 Its vestiges – comprising finely sculpted statues, frescoes, colossal Buddha images and immense stupas – vividly convey the wealth and sophistication of medieval Sri Lanka at its zenith.

 The seventh day of your trip takes wildlife as its principal focus, with a visit to the Minneriya National Park .
 Famous for hosting large gatherings of elephant, the park is also a birding hot spot and home to the island’s two endemic species of monkey.

-With a sprawling expanse of sandy beach to its fore and a lagoon to the rear, this five-star complex is beautifully situated and equipped with international-grade amenities, including a huge open-air pool, should you tire of the surf on your doorstep.
+With a sprawling expanse of sandy beach to its fore and a lagoon to the rear, the five-star Anantaya Resort and Spa is beautifully situated and equipped with international-grade amenities, including a huge open-air pool, should you tire of the surf on your doorstep.

 A full day to unwind and contemplate the wonders you’ve experienced over the previous week brings your tour to an end.
 No transport is provided today, leaving you free to enjoy the sea breezes and glorious situation of Anantaya at your own pace.

 Time to bid farewell to the isle of Serendip.
 A 90-minute transfer south down the coastal highway will take you back to Colombo’s airport in good time to catch your flight back to the UK.